apurvata/Personal-Website-Template/v2/ReadMe.md

-# Updated v2
+# Updated v2 - No template or library
-More panels and features.
-Coming soon!